top of page

 Treasurer of Seed2Fork Board

-Mr. Boyd is the Chief Financial Officer of Boyd Properties for over 35 years.
-Boyd Properties is a family owned business, which owns 7 apartment buildings, and rental homes.
-James’s main job is overseeing the financial operations, and making decisions based on the company’s financial stability.
-He also helped oversee and manage their 18 employees, which included the property managers.
-Other duties included, the overseeing and collecting of rents, in which he then put the monies in the bank.
-Furthermore, having customer service with the tenants on a daily basis; as well as interviewing potential tenants.
+Mr. Boyd has a Bachelor of Science from Loma Linda University and has been the Chief Financial Officer of Boyd Properties for over 35 years.
+Boyd Properties is a family-owned business that owns seven apartment buildings and rental homes.
+James’s main job is overseeing the financial operations and making decisions based on the company’s financial stability.
+He manages their 18 employees, including the seven property managers.

 OUR TEAM